elliotchance/pie/README.md

 `Functions`.
 Make sure you choose the correct `For` value that is appropriate for your function.

-3. Run `go generate generate.go && go install && go generate ./...`.
+3. Run `go generate && go install && go generate ./...`.
 The first
 `generate` is to create the pie templates, `install` will update your binary for the annotations and the second `generate` will use the newly created templates to update the generated code for the internal types.
 If you encounter errors